 The rooms are all arranged to surround a faithfully restored indoor patio from the Spanish colonial era.
 I found this museum to be one of the most interesting Santiago de Cuba activities

 4. Explore the Castillo de San Pedro de la Roca, more commonly known as El Morro, a massive 17th-century fort built to protect the key city of Santiago from pirates.
 It is the best-preserved example of Spanish-America military architecture.

 5. Party the evening away at one of Santiago’s music venues.
+Santiago de Cuba activities are all about the bass.
 Casa de la Trova features traditional Cuban music in a family atmosphere.
 Club 300 and Iris Jazz Club, offering top-notch jazz, are just three of Santiago’s music clubs.

 6. Peek into the religious soul of Cuba with a visit to the Sanctuary of La Virgen de la Caridad, Cuba’s patron.
 Legend has it that three fishermen were close to drowning in a storm.
 Suddenly the Virgin appeared calming the waters and saving the fishermen who reported the vision to the local priests.
 The sanctuary was built in gratitude.

 Santiago de Cuba Activities: Sanctuary to the Virgen de la Caridad del Cobre.

 7. Stroll the marble walkways of the Santa Efigenia Cemetery, the final resting place of Cuba’s notables.